marcelodesousa/theauralwanderer/README.md

 __________________________________

-a big thank you to guilherme, paulo and luis for helping me make this possible.
+a big thank you to guilherme, paulo, luis and rita for helping me make this possible.